RxSwiftCommunity/RxController/document/chapter3-viewcontroller.md

 **The order of the views should be same as the design.**
 The left views and top views should be in the top of the right views and the bottom views.

-When we need a parent view a container view, **the container view should be defined after its subviews.**
+**When a parent view is used as a container view, it should be defined after its subviews.**

 ```swift
 private lazy var nameLabel = UILabel()